 - The Industry, Wastewater and Reuse team researches the treatment of wastewater and the reuse of water, and of the materials and energy it contains. (no vacancy)

 - The Drinking Water Treatment team researches the field of drinking water technology, with the goal of achieving optimal water quality, and sustainability in a changing society.

 - The Water Infrastructure team provides, among others, the building blocks required by water utilities for an optimal asset management of their distribution networks.

-- The Ecohydrology team researches the impact, among others, of climate change, and water- and land management on biodiversity and groundwater recharge, and thus contribute to achieving nature objectives and a sustainable freshwater supply for drinking water, agriculture and nature, and to enhancing the liveability of urban areas.
+- The Ecohydrology team researches the impact, among others, of climate change, and water- and land management on biodiversity and groundwater recharge, and thus contribute to achieving nature objectives and a sustainable freshwater supply for drinking water, agriculture and nature, and to enhancing the liveability of urban areas. (no vacancy)

 - The Geohydrology team researches the quality and availability of groundwater, an important source of water.
 The team also develops techniques for the sustainable use of the subsurface for freshwater storage and for the generation and storage of heat.

 KWR is an independent and innovative research organisation.
 Our staff are critical and keep the right balance in thinking and doing, they work hard in the effort to ensure the availability of sufficient water of the right quality.
 Our knowledge enterprise is at the interface of science, government and the private sector.

 In living up to our motto of ‘Bridging Science to Practice’, sustainability is a leitmotif: we are very conscious of the need to care for the Earth, water and society – and for our people.

 You will find more information about our research activities on our website: https://www.kwrwater.nl